 By cyber honeypots to create a threat intelligence framework, a business can ensure that it targets its cybersecurity spend at the right places and can see where it has weak security points.
 Have a look at the reasons how using honeypots can benefit a business or individual.

 Benefits of Honeypots

 Honeypots can be a good way to expose vulnerabilities in major systems.
 For instance, a honeypot can show the high level of threat posed by attacks on IoT devices.
 It can also suggest ways in which security could be improved.
 Using a honeypot has several advantages over trying to spot intrusion in the entire system.
 For instance, by definition, a honeypot shouldn't get any legitimate traffic, so any activity logged is likely to be a probe or intrusion attempt.

 That makes it much easier to spot patterns, such as similar IP addresses (or IP addresses all coming from one country) being used to carry out a network sweep.
 By contrast, such tell-tale signs of an attack are easy to lose in the noise when you are looking at high levels of legitimate traffic on your core network.
 The big advantage of using honeypot security is that these malicious addresses might be the only ones you see, making the attack much easier to identify.

-In fact, by using the data collected by honeypots and correlating it with other system and firewall logs, the IDS can be configured with more relevant alerts, to produce fewer false positives.
+Honeypots have a low false-positive rate.
+That's in stark contrast to traditional intrusion-detection systems (IDS), producing a high level of false alerts.
+Again, that helps prioritize efforts and keeps the resource demand from a honeypot at a low level.
+In fact, by using the data collected by honeypots and correlating it with other system and firewall logs, the IDS can be configured with more relevant alerts to produce fewer false positives.
 In that way, honeypots can help refine and improve other cybersecurity systems.